dimilari/Milanuncios_estadistica/README.md

 English

-The program has been tested on Windows 10 Pro, version 1809.
+The program has been tested on Windows 10 Pro 64 bit, version 1809.
 The milanuncios.com website must be logged in with a Spanish IP address.
 The program is designed to daily collect data from the advertisements site milanuncios.com The data is entered into the Estadistica.xlsm file, which contains a macro that renders the page when it is opened.